 Grace: “He [Vito] just wants to get a bit of money, a bit of respect and a bit of power.
 Vito doesn’t aspire to be the Don.”
 (FAIR/PLAY, 2017).

-Unlike Tommy who joined up for safety in Mafia 1, or Lincoln who was raised by the Black Mob in Mafia III, Vito just starts off as a delinquent and never wavers, even after a stint in prison.
+Unlike Tommy who joined up for safety in the original Mafia, or Lincoln who was raised by the Black Mob in Mafia III, Vito just starts off as a delinquent and never wavers, even after a stint in prison.

 The only acknowledgement that Vito wanted to be a gangster is an internal monologue during the scene where he becomes a made man.